amrlabib/javascript-essentials/classes-objects.md

 //We need this line because now constructor function of prototype object is set to Person constructor, so we need to change the reference back to Engineer constructor
 Engineer.prototype.constructor = Engineer;

-//printNameWithJob method is defined in sub class prototype only Engineer.prototype.printNameWithJob = function() {
+//printNameWithJob method is defined in subclass prototype only Engineer.prototype.printNameWithJob = function() {
 	console.log(this.firstName + " " + this.lastName + ", " + this.job)
 }